The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Location: Via dell’Oriuolo 26

 Caffetteria delle Oblate is hidden on top of the Biblioteca delle Oblate, one of Florence’s most peaceful public spaces.
+It’s easily one of the best places to study in Florence with a calm environment where everyone is working.
 The loggia overlooks the Duomo, making it one of the best hidden views in the city.

 Study/Work Friendly: Laptops are welcome, everyone is there to work.